 The Rise of the Celebrity Chefpreneur

 They went from the kitchen to the boardroom by cooking up multimedia empires.
+Keep reading to learn the stories of these amazing chefs who turned into successful entrepreneurs.

 Throughout history, culinary wizardry has always been about preparing delicious meals that stimulate the senses and honor the cultures from which they originated.
 Long before the internet or even television, the best chefs made names for themselves by cooking at highly coveted restaurants.
 Some became quite wealthy, but they were not exactly big business.